SahniNitish/FoodLoop/readme.md

 - Lazy initialization pattern for OpenAI client
 - Type-safe API layer with shared schema definitions
 - Middleware pattern for request processing and logging
-- Component composition with shadcn/ui design system# FoodLoop
+- Component composition with shadcn/ui design system

+## Project Structure

+All application files are organized in the `foodrescue/` directory for better project organization.